 When it comes to finding a school that is LGBTQ-friendly, it’s not as much about whether colleges and universities give LGBTQ students special treatment as much as it is about how these colleges and universities teach acceptance and understanding for all people.
 To what extent are today’s schools not only helping their LGBTQ students feel accepted, safe and comfortable with their surroundings, but also teaching those outside of the LGBTQ community about awareness, acceptance and respect for all of their fellow students, regardless of their identity and orientation?

 Schools are doing much more than they used to, and their efforts are improving each year.
 Research shows that today’s colleges and universities want to be viewed as safe and welcoming places to all students, and they are happy to go the extra mile to ensure that they are.
 Some efforts these schools are continuously working to improve include safety concerns, recruitment, awareness and education both in and outside of the LGBTQ community.

-The following list was compiled using the Campus Pride Index, which self-assesses LGBTQ-friendly policies, programs and practices, The Princeton Review and individual research of each school.
+The following list was compiled based on individual research of each school.
 The order in which they’re presented is not intended to imply a ranking.

 USC has LGBT-supportive organizations for undergraduates, graduates, high school students, freshmen, staff, faculty, alumni and students from other schools.

 Every year since 1990, USC’s Queer & Ally Student Assembly publishes the OUTlist in the Daily Trojan on National Coming Out Day.
 The list is a declaration of support for the LGBT and Ally Community signed by those supportive individuals among students, staff, faculty and alumni.